Dan Le Batard: Le Batard and Friends

 In early 2019, ESPN launched a podcast network called The Le Batard and Friends Podcast Network.
 The network includes original podcasts hosted by Le Batard (one of which is South Beach Sessions, a long-form interview program) and folks from his radio show companions, including Stugotz and the so-called Shipping Container Filled with Frightened Refugees.
 Other ESPN personalities that are now part of the LAF podcast network include Mina Kimes (The Mina Kimes Show featuring Lenny), Sarah Spain (That's What She Said with Sarah Spain), and Marty Smith (Marty Smith's America The Podcast).

 Meadowlark Media

-Following his departure from ESPN on January 4, 2021, Le Batard founded his own digital media company, Meadowlark Media, and soon after entered into a partnership with DraftKings worth at least $50 million.
-The team recruited former head of ESPN, John Skipper, to become the new network's CEO.
+Following his departure from ESPN on January 4, 2021, Le Batard founded his own digital media company Meadowlark Media, The team recruited former head of ESPN, John Skipper, to become the new network's CEO.
+Months later, the company entered into a partnership with gambling company DraftKings worth at least $50 million.
 In November 2021, the company signed a first-look deal with Apple TV+ to produce documentaries and unscripted series.

 In January 2022, Skydance Sports set up a partnership with Meadowlark Media for the production of unscripted sports content.
-One of their projects is a soccer documentary series called Good Rivals, a three-part series on Amazon Prime Video, which was released in November 2022.
+One of their projects is Good Rivals, a three-part soccer documentary series, which was released on Amazon Prime Video in November 2022.
 Another, Mighty Penguins, about a London-based football team of players with Down's Syndrome, premiered at the Tribeca Film Festival in 2023.